-EndNote Basic allows you to save citations to a personal database and then format those citations in footnotes, endnotes, or bibliographies.
-It is available through Web of Science/Web of Knowledge.
-Check out EndNote Basic help.
+EndNote Basic is available through Web of Science and is available to U of A faculty, staff and students.
+It allows you to save citations to a personal database and then format those citations in footnotes, end notes, or bibliographies.

-Zotero and Mendeley are two of the free citation managers that are commonly used in academic circles; we have guides for them and they have help pages; your librarian may be using one or more of them.
+Zotero and Mendeley are two of the free citation managers that are commonly used in academic circles; we don't have formalized support for them, but they have help pages and your librarian may be using one or more of them.

 Plagiarism is "offering as one’s own work the words, ideas, or arguments of another person without appropriate attribution by quotation, reference, or footnote."
 (Academic Integrity Sanction Rubric).